soz-live/soz-live.github.io/index.md

 - You Tube
   - soz-live

-To join the community please email your request to:<br>
+To join the community please email your request to:

-tim AT soz-live DOT com
+**tim AT soz-live DOT com**

+## Documentation

+For project documentation, refer to the [Docs page](docs.html) of this website or the GitHub repo.